 (StatePoint) If you’re like most homeowners, window replacement isn’t something that you have tons of experience with.
 That’s why choosing a company that will do the job right while communicating with you throughout the entire process is just as important as choosing the right windows.
 But with so many options, how do you find a company you can trust?

-(StatePoint) Holiday season travelers are a key target for scammers, and criminals are looking to cash in on you being distracted.
+(StatePoint) Travelers are a key target for scammers, and criminals are looking to cash in on you being distracted.
 Visa has observed an uptick in 2025 of sophisticated, travel-related scams where well-known travel providers are convincingly impersonated, and, according to a McAfee Travel Report, one in five Americans has fallen victim to a travel scam.

 (StatePoint) Whether you’re still a student or long past your school years, making learning a hobby outside the classroom can keep you sharp, particularly if you pair activities that involve logic, analysis and facts with those that involve creativity, imagination and intuition.
 Here are some great tools to inspire you in your educational journey and balance your left brain and right brain: